Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 What is the first thing you notice when shopping for an area rug?
-As you flip through dozens of rugs in the store the initial draw tends to be color and pattern, how it suits your taste and works with other elements in the room.
-While those attributes are extremely important you should also be aware of how a rug is constructed.
-The method used to make your rug is a statement of quality, which ultimately affects price and long-term durability.
+As you flip through dozens of rugs in the store, the initial draw tends to be color and pattern, how it suits your taste and works with other elements in the room.
+While those attributes are essential, you should also be aware of how a rug is constructed.
+The method used to make your rug is a quality statement, which ultimately affects the price and long-term durability.

 Hand Versus Machine

 So which is better?
 It’s all a matter of personal preference and budget.
 Hand-made rugs take a great deal of time, care and artistry to produce.
 They are typically crafted from natural fibers like wool, cotton and silk, which add to their mystique and higher price tag.
 Hand-made rugs are considered an investment.
 They can easily cost thousands of dollars but will serve your home for decades if maintained properly.

 Ease of manufacture and uniformity are key attributes of mass-produced rugs.
 While they are much more affordable they lack the charm, variations and intrinsic beauty of handcrafted rugs.
 Most power-loomed rugs are created from synthetic yarns, making them a versatile and durable choice for modern households.
 They're perfect if you like switching them out after a few seasons of use.

 Knotted rugs are extremely time-consuming to produce, thus making them among the most expensive and treasured.
 When oriental rugs are crafted, the knots are tied onto a foundation of warp threads that actually form the pile of the finished rug.
 The warp threads are what create the decorative fringe at either end.
 The greater the number of knots per square inch, the more durable and valuable the rug.
 These rugs are perfect for common areas like living and family rooms.